 Associate Pastor – Gary Armstrong

 Gary is originally from Indianapolis, Indiana.
-He is married to his wife (Chela) and they have three wonderful sons Zach, Keaton and Garrett.
+He is married to his wife (Chela) and has three wonderful sons Zach, Keaton and Garrett.
 Gary came to faith in Christ at 10 years of age through the ministry of a summer bible camp.

-All through his teens years Gary wandered from the Lord and experienced many hardships as a result of being a prodigal.
-It wasn’t until his early twenties, after being married, that God brought him back into fellowship and surrendered his life to the Lord.
+All through his teens years, Gary wandered from the Lord and experienced many hardships as a result.
+It wasn’t until his early twenties, after getting married, that Gary surrendered His life to God and came back into fellowship with Him.

-Gary, along with Chela and their two small sons, moved to upstate New York to attended bible college at Word of Life Bible Institute.
+Soon after that, Gary, along with Chela and their two small sons, moved to upstate New York to attended Word of Life Bible Institute.
 Gary went on to graduate from Appalachian Bible College and Piedmont International University.

-God has continued to work in Gary and Chela’s life, taking them across the country to serve in various ministries; from California to Georgia, Indiana and Missouri, from church planting to youth, college ministry and senior pastorate roles.
-They have been blessed to learn so much along the way about God’s faithfulness and grace.
+God has continued to work in Gary and Chela’s life, taking them across the country to serve in various ministries.
+They have been blessed to learn so much along the way and continue to learn about God’s amazing grace.

 God called Gary & Chela to serve with New Braunfels Bible Church in 2016 as the Associate Pastor of Youth and Young Adults.